glesys/butler-service/README.md

 ## Config

 You can use your configuration files as usual.
-See `./src/config/` for our defaults.
+See [src/config](src/config) for our defaults.

+:information_source: Remember that your applications `config/butler.php` only merges the first level of the [default configuration](src/config/butler.php).

 ### Default routes